alagafonov/subscribehr-docs/sharpi_reference.rst

 --------

 Pipeline is a list of actions that need to be performed in a sequence.
 Pipelines can be nested and trigger other pipelines.
-There are a number of action types that can be performed within pipeline which are onlined below.
+There are a number of action types that can be performed within pipeline which are outlined below.

 Common Action Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^